 4.1.
-Spatial-temporal filter
+Spatial-temporal filter (3x3x5)

-All the classified scenes are retrieved from the Google Drive and merged, on a yearly basis, thus producing a time series of probability pasture maps (see 3.3.
+All the classified scenes are retrieved from Google Drive and merged, on a yearly basis, thus producing a time series of probability pasture maps (see 3.3.
 Classification algorithm, training samples and parameters).
-For improving these results, we apply a space-time filter, capable of minimizing abrupt, and sometimes unreal, transitions, simultaneously using information from these two dimensions.
-The filter, implemented through the SciPy library (Scipy, 2018), uses a 5-year time window and 3 x 3 pixels for replacing the central kernel value with the median of 45 probability values (figure 8).
-Upon this result, a threshold of 51% is applied, a minimal acceptable value for a binary classification in order to produce the pasture maps for Brazil.
+To improve these results, we apply a space-time filter, capable of minimizing abrupt, and sometimes unreal, transitions, simultaneously using information from these two dimensions.
+The filter, implemented through the SciPy library (Scipy, 2018), uses a 5-year time window and 3 x 3 pixels to replace the central kernel value with the median of 45 probability values (figure 9).
+Upon this result, a threshold of 51% is applied as a minimal acceptable value to confirm the pixels's classification to produce the pasture maps for Brazil.

 Figure 9.
-The kernel, with 3x3 pixels and 5 years, used in the space-time filtering of the probability pasture maps produced with Random Forest.
+The kernel, with 3x3 pixels and 5 years, is used in the space-time filtering of the probability pasture maps produced with Random Forest.
 The central pixel, highlighted in red, is replaced by the median of the probabilities of the 45 pixels kernel.